jasonm23/.zsh.d/literate/video-functions.md

 ### video-crop-resize

-This scales and crops a video to fit to 1920x1080.
+Resize and crops a video to fit to 1920x1080, maintaining aspect-ratio.
 A better name for this would probably be `video-fill-to-1080p`.

 ```sh !